yarisvt/tyk-docs/tyk-docs/content/transform-traffic/endpoint-designer.md

 ### Body Transform

 The Body Transform plugin  allows Body Transforms for both the Request and the Response.
-See [Request Body](/docs/transform-traffic/request-body/)and [Response Body](/docs/transform-traffic/response-body/) for more details.
+See [Request Body](/docs/transform-traffic/request-body/) and [Response Body](/docs/transform-traffic/response-body/) for more details.

 ### Cache